 What Is Transferability and Do I Qualify?

 Transferability is when a service member (including Guard and Reserve) or veteran transfers their education benefits to an eligible dependent.
-Eligible dependents are immediate family members including spouse and children.
+Eligible dependents are immediate family members, including spouses and children.
 If your service spans several different versions of the GI Bill and especially if you were briefed right when the Post 9/11 GI Bill came out, you have heard many different answers to this question.

-As of now, the most recent version of the Post 9/11 GI Bill states that active duty service members, and Guard or Reserve who are using their cumulative active duty time to qualify, must extend their service an additional 4 years in order to transfer their benefits.
+As of now, the most recent version of the Post 9/11 GI Bill states that active duty service members, and Guard or Reserve who are using their cumulative active duty time to qualify, must extend their service an additional four years to transfer their benefits.
 Note: this does not apply to veterans.
 The only change to this policy in the Forever GI Bill is if the veteran passes away, the benefit may be transferred to a surviving eligible dependent.
-Likewise, if the dependent passes away without using the benefit then the GI Bill may be transferred to a different eligible dependent.
+Likewise, if the dependent passes away without using the benefit, the GI Bill may be transferred to a different eligible dependent.